Why is indoor air quality so important?

 - A growing number of ventilation hygiene organisations using pressure selling tactics to persuade facilities managers to buy ductwork cleaning services; and

-- Changes in the way we work and where we work, which have given rise to concern over indoor air quality, particularly in call centres.
+- Changes in the way we work and where we work, which have given rise to concern over indoor air quality.

 What are the legislative requirements concerning indoor air quality?

 Under the Health & Safety at Work etc. Act 1974 and the Occupiers Liability Act 1984, an employer has a duty of care to ensure that a safe and healthy environment is provided.
 The Approved Code of Practice accompanying the Workplace (Health, Safety and Welfare) Regulations, states that indoor air quality should be at least equal to, but ideally better than, the air outside your building.
 HSE document EH40 contains a list of maximum exposure limits and occupational exposure standards for specific gases as required by the Control of Substances Hazardous to Health (COSHH) Regulations.

 How do you establish whether indoor air quality is good or inferior?

 Regulation 6 of the Workplace (Health, Safety and Welfare) Regulations states that: "Effective and suitable provision shall be made to ensure that every enclosed workplace is ventilated by a sufficient quantity of fresh or purified air."
 The ACOP also states that “The air which is introduced should, as far as possible, be free of any impurity which is likely to be offensive or cause ill health".
 Regulation 7 relates to ‘Temperature in indoor workplaces’ and Regulation 8 states that “lighting should be sufficient to enable people to work, use facilities without experiencing eye-strain, and safely move from place to place”.

 To monitor that this is being achieved, an Indoor Air Quality Assessment should include: